¿Cómo organizar el primer viaje de tu bebé

 Spain Tenerife Canary Islands

-Travelling with a baby by plane requires documentation.
-These depend on your destination.
+Traveling with a baby by plane requires documentation.
+This depends on your destination.
 In the case of France, normally no document is required, but most airlines ask for an identity document.
-For other destinations, you will need for your little one
+For other destinations, you will need for your little one:

-- A valid identity document: to travel within the EU or the Schengen area;
+- A valid identity document: to travel within the EU or Schengen area;

-- Your passport and visa: in some countries of the world.
-Sometimes the authorities even require the visa to remain valid 6 months after the return date;
+- Your passport and visa: in some countries worldwide.
+Sometimes authorities even require the visa to remain valid 6 months after the return date;

-- A departure permit, also if you want to travel with a baby by plane and you are not the parent.
+- An exit permit, especially if you want to travel with a baby by plane and you are not the parent.

-Wherever you go, carry your family record book.
-Although legally you cannot be required to show it, it is better to have it than to get stuck at an airport.
-As for the health booklet, it is essential for travelling with a baby by plane, in France or abroad.
+Wherever you go, bring your family record book.
+Although legally you may not be required to show it, it’s better to have it than to get stuck at an airport.
+As for the health card, it is essential for traveling with a baby by plane, in France or abroad.
 You never know.
-Note: do not wait until the last moment to prepare these documents.
-As deadlines may vary, plan ahead.
+Note: don’t wait until the last minute to prepare these documents.
+Since deadlines may vary, plan ahead.

 Finally, think about your travel insurance.
 Insurance is included with your bank card, but it may not be enough.
-It is often necessary to take out comprehensive travel insurance that covers all eventualities, especially repatriation in case of a health problem on site.
-No paperwork is needed in case of a problem in an EU country thanks to the European Health Insurance Card (you must apply for it before leaving).
+Often it is necessary to purchase comprehensive travel insurance that covers all eventualities, especially repatriation in case of a health problem on site.
+No paperwork is needed in case of a problem in an EU country thanks to the European Health Insurance Card (you must request it before leaving).

 How much does a plane ticket for a baby cost?

-The good news is that travelling with a baby by plane is not very expensive.
+The good news is that traveling with a baby by plane is not very expensive.
 However, this depends on the airline.
 Some airlines, like Air France, offer great discounts if your baby travels on your lap: you will only pay 10% of the price.
-Children over two years old must buy a ticket that will cost between 70 and 80% of the adult fare.
+Children over two years old must buy a ticket that will cost between 70% and 80% of the adult fare.
 Therefore, before booking your flight, compare the fares of different airlines for your baby.
-Do not forget that, whatever the ticket price, you will have to add airport taxes, which must be paid whether your baby is 1 month or 24 months old.
+Don’t forget that, regardless of the ticket price, you will have to add airport taxes, which must be paid whether your baby is 1 month or 24 months old.

-Do I have to book a seat on the plane for my baby?
+Do I have to reserve a seat on the plane for my baby?

-- Up to 2 years old, it is not necessary to book a seat when travelling with a baby on a plane.
+- Up to 2 years old, it is not necessary to reserve a seat when traveling with a baby on a plane.
 Your child can sit on your lap.
-For take-off and landing, an additional device in the form of a belt that attaches to your own is provided.
-When booking, specify that you are travelling with a baby.
+For takeoff and landing, an additional device in the form of a belt is provided that attaches to your own.
+When booking, specify that you are traveling with a baby.

-- However, if under 2 years old, you can book a seat, which will cost the same as for those over 2 years old.
-This can be more practical during the journey, for example to put your things down.
+- However, if your baby is under 2 years old, you can reserve a seat, which will cost the same as for children over 2 years old.
+This can be more practical during the trip, for example to put your things down.
 An approved car seat, adapted to your child, can be a good solution to keep them well settled.
 This will also avoid having to put one in the hold.
-If you plan to travel with a baby by plane quite often, you should know that there are approved inflatable car seats that are light and compact.
+If you plan to travel frequently with a baby by plane, you should know that there are approved inflatable car seats that are light and compact.

-- For babies, the best idea is to book a cot.
+- For babies, the best idea is to reserve a crib.

-Located at the side of the plane, you will be in the first row with your baby.
-Depending on the airline, they are designed for babies under 9 months or 10-11 kg and under 70 or 80 cm tall.
-It is a practical solution for long-haul flights, but it must be arranged in advance.
-Note that in some airlines, this is only a pre-booking.
-Cots are assigned at check-in, with priority given to the smallest babies.
+Located on the side of the plane, you will be in the first row with your baby.
+Depending on the airline, they are designed for babies under 9 months or under 10-11 kg and less than 70 or 80 cm tall.
+This is a practical solution for long-haul flights, but you must arrange it in advance.
+Note that in some airlines, this is only a pre-reservation.
+Cribs are assigned at check-in, with priority given to the smallest babies.

 Return to the blog